mernst/uwisdom/Programs.md

    and add the %%BoundingBox line to the header of the ps file.

-// bbfig computes the bounding boxes of PostScript figures.
-// See the bbfig man page for more details.
-// To avoid wasting paper and time going to the printer, use
-// ```
-//   bbfig -o file.ps | gv -
-// ```

 ghostview:  view PostScript on an X windows display.